Help us improve your experience.

 • Login URL

-You can verify that everything is working correctly by logging out of the OneLogin portal, then, join the OneLogin SSO Wi-Fi Network you just created.
-You should be redirected to the OneLogin splash page where you can enter your login credentials.
+To verify that everything is working correctly, log out of the OneLogin portal and then log in at the WLAN you just created.
+You will be redirected to the OneLogin page where you can enter your login credentials, and then redirected to the Juniper Networks homepage (or whatever URL you specified).